Six years ago this month, I was in the darkest place I’ve ever been.

 At first this drove me insane.
 I wanted everyone to understand and accept my decision to get sober.
-But as time has passed, I've accepted the fact that some people just won't make the effort to understand.
+But as time has passed, I’ve accepted the fact that some people just won’t make the effort to understand.
 Instead, they can be cruel and demeaning.
-When this happens today, I just remind myself that they are likely facing some of their own struggles and their reaction is about them, not me.
-Sure, this is easier said that done at times.
-But in the grand scheme of things, it's easier to just shake off the negativity and move forward.
+When this happens today, I remind myself that they are likely facing struggles of their own and that their reaction is about them, not me.
+Sure, this is easier said than done at times.
+But in the grand scheme of things, it’s easier to shake off the negativity and move forward.

 As I venture into this sixth year in recovery, I have a feeling it will be the best one yet.
 I no longer live my life wondering “what if” when it comes to my drinking.
-Today, I am healthy and happy and alcohol-free, and I plan to stay that way.
+Today, I am healthy and happy and alcohol-free.
+I plan to stay that way.

 If you are struggling with your own drinking, the best advice I can give is to take a long, hard look at the person you are and decide if it’s who you want to continue to be.
 If the answer is no, it’s time to make some changes.